DefinedNet/mobile_nebula/README.md

 # Release

-We manually promote a prerelease build from TestFlight and Android internal track to the public app stores, and then mark the associated draft release as published, removing the `-##` from it.
+We manually promote a prerelease build from TestFlight and Android internal track to the public app stores, and then mark the associated draft release as published, removing the `-##` from it, ending with a release in the format `v#.#.#`, e.g. `v0.5.2`.

+Additionally, we should add the notable changes to the app to the release details.